Grand Forks, North Dakota: Primary and secondary schools

 The Grand Forks Public Schools system includes the Grand Forks and Grand Forks Air Force Base school districts.
+The majority of Grand Forks is in Grand Forks Public School District 1.
+A small portion of the city limits is in Manvel Public School District 125.
 Enrollment is about 7,400.
 There is one singular Head Start program, ten elementary schools, a combined elementary and middle school (Twining), three middle schools (Schroeder, South, and Valley), two high schools (Central High and Red River High), an alternative high school, and an adult education program.
 Grand Forks Public Schools is governed by a nine-member board of elected representatives, separate from the city and county governments.

 There are several primary schools that are not part of the public school system, including the state-operated North Dakota School for the Blind.
 There are two Catholic schools offering classes from kindergarten through sixth grade.
 The only private high school in the metropolitan area is Sacred Heart High School, a Catholic school, in East Grand Forks.
 There is a non-denominational Christian elementary and middle school in East Grand Forks.

 Six of the city's Mid-Century Modern-style schools were listed on the National Register of Historic Places in 2020 for their architecture.